Testing conditional independence under isotonicity: Experiment on real data: risk factors for diabetes

 \section{Experiment on real data: risk factors for diabetes}

-We now evaluate the performance of our proposed testing procedure on a real data set in three different experimental settings.

-We use a data set\footnote{The data for this experiment were obtained from \url{https://archive.ics.uci.edu/dataset/34/diabetes}.
+We now evaluate the performance of our proposed testing procedure on a dataset\footnote{The data for this experiment were obtained from \url{https://archive.ics.uci.edu/dataset/34/diabetes}.
 Additional data descriptions can be found in \citet{smith1988using}.} on the incidence of diabetes among the Pima population near Phoenix, Arizona, originally collected by the US National Institute of Diabetes and Digestive and Kidney Diseases.
-The data set comprises $768$ observations, and includes information on whether each of the patient has been diagnosed with diabetes according to World Health Organization standards.
+The dataset comprises $768$ observations, and includes information on whether each patient has been diagnosed with diabetes according to World Health Organization standards.
 Additional variables provide data on the number of pregnancies, plasma glucose concentration, diastolic blood pressure, triceps skinfold thickness, 2-hour serum insulin levels, body mass index (BMI), diabetes pedigree function and age.
+Recognizing that age is a primary risk factor for diabetes, we examine whether diabetes incidence is independent of any other individual risk factors (e.g., glucose concentration, BMI, insulin level), conditional on age.

-It is well-known that the likelihood of developing diabetes increases with age (e.g., the Centers for Disease Control and Prevention\footnote{For more details, see \href{https://www.cdc.gov/diabetes/risk-factors/index.html}{list of diabetes risk factors} from the US Centers for Disease Control and Prevention.} lists advanced age as one of the risk factors for Type~$1$ and Type~$2$ diabetes).
-Therefore, if we choose $X$ to represent the incidence of diabetes and $Z$ as the age of the patient, then we would expect $X$ to exhibit stochastic monotonicity with respect to $Z$ (i.e., we expect that Assumption~\ref{asm:st} holds, at least approximately).
-This is supported by the increasing trend we observe in \cref{fig:monotonicity of age and diabetes}.
-Most of the other variables, such as \texttt{BloodPressure}, \texttt{BMI}, \texttt{Glucose}, and \texttt{Pregnancies}, are also considered potential risk factors for diabetes, as visualized in Figure~\ref{fig:monotonicity of risk factors for diabetes}---but does this association remain after we control for age?
-In this experiment, we aim to determine whether these variables remain significant risk factors for diabetes, even after controlling for age.
+It is well-known that the likelihood of developing diabetes increases with age (e.g., the Centers for Disease Control and Prevention\footnote{For more details, see \url{https://www.cdc.gov/diabetes/risk-factors/index.html} for a list of diabetes risk factors as officially reported by the US Centers for Disease Control and Prevention.} lists advanced age as one of the risk factors for Type~$1$ and Type~$2$ diabetes).
+Therefore, if we choose $X$ to be a binary variable representing incidence of diabetes and~$Z$ as the age of the patient, then we would expect $X$ to exhibit stochastic monotonicity with respect to $Z$ (i.e., we expect that Assumption~\ref{asm:st} holds, at least approximately).
+Most of the other variables, such as BloodPressure, BMI, Glucose, and Pregnancies, are also considered potential risk factors for diabetes—but does this association remain after we control for age?
+See Figure~\ref{fig:monotonicity of risk factors for diabetes} for a visualization of the association between diabetes and each of these variables.